Coronado High School (El Paso, Texas): Campus

-Coronado is in the process of a major renovation.
-The original A and B buildings are being torn down to build a massive new 3 story building which will be completed by the Spring of 2023.
-The renovation also includes the building of a new athletic field house which will have the football team, baseball team, softball team, boys and girls soccer teams, boys and girls tennis teams and trainers.
-The Cafeteria, C building, Main and Auxiliary gyms, D building, E building, Agricultural building and Fine Arts will remain.
+Coronado's major renovation has been completed, with the original A and B buildings having been torn down to make a massive new 3 story building, which was completed in Spring of 2023.

+The renovation also includes a new athletic field house which has the football team, baseball team, softball team, boys and girls soccer teams, boys and girls tennis teams and trainers.
+The Cafeteria, C building, Main and Auxiliary gyms, D building, E building, Agricultural building and Fine Arts still remain.

 The new fine arts building, the Lee Ross Capshaw Auditorium, is named after the father of retired orchestra director Ida Steadman and retired band director Kenneth Capshaw; Lee was also a retired EPISD music administrator.

 The school also has the Jack Quarles and Don Brooks Thunderbird Stadium, baseball and softball fields, tennis courts, cafeteria, Agricultural Building, and the Big Gym (renovated in 2009) and Small Gym.
 To the south of the Small Gym are about six portables that also provide classes.
 The administrative office is located in A Building, just beyond the main entrance to the school.

 Band

 The Thunderbird Marching Band and Symphonic Ensembles are one of only fourteen high school bands in the world to have received both the Sudler Flag of Honor (For Consistent High Excellence in Concert events) and the Sudler Shield (For Consistent High Excellence in Marching events), the two most prestigious honors bestowed upon a high school band ensemble.
 In 2012, the band received the Exemplary Band Program Award from the Texas Bandmasters Association.

-The Coronado High School Marching Band has won the "Grand Champion" ranking (out of the 32 bands from Texas, California, New Mexico, Arizona, and Colorado) at the New Mexico Tournament of Bands competition more times than any other organization in the history of the 36-year competition.
+The Coronado High School Marching Band has won the "Grand Champion" ranking (out of the 32 bands from Texas, California, New Mexico, Arizona, and Colorado) at the New Mexico Tournament of Bands competition more times than any other organization in the history of the 38-year competition.

 They have also competed numerous times at the Texas UIL State Marching Contest, nationally at many Bands of America regional and super-regional marching contests, and internationally at various concert events.
 The band has visited Chihuahua, Moscow, Vienna, Hawaii, Dallas, Toronto, San Antonio, Houston, San Diego, San Francisco, Los Angeles, Las Vegas, Albuquerque, Orlando, and New York City.

 The Coronado Jazz Bands boast consistent division one ratings at local and state jazz clinics and contests, with the top Jazz Band winning 1st place at the Hanks Jazz contest numerous times.

 The Coronado Wind Ensemble is the only high school wind ensemble in El Paso and West Texas to advance to state as a 5A Texas Honor Band, having been in the ranks five times in TMEA history.